Humanein the Loop

 How it moves

-An LLM tags each event to an indicator, direction, and magnitude.
-A human confirms edge cases and writes one deep process-tracing analysis per cycle.
+A source-aware tagger codes each event against the public rubric — direction, magnitude, indicator — using both the article and what kind of source it came from.
+Academic preprints don't move the matrix unless adopted in the field.
+Humans audit edge cases and write one deep process-tracing analysis per cycle.
 Cells with fewer than five signals stay blank — absence of motion is its own signal.

 Open corpus